coderbolu/workflow/README.md

 Core principles of responsive design:
 1. Flexible,fluid layout (flexbox ,or grid layout).
-2. Flexible images and media query; images should scale within the grid and not overflow.
+2. Flexible images; images should scale within the grid and not overflow.
+3. Media query allows one to write specific styles for particular screen.
+Conditions to target when writing media query include; width, height, orientation (row/column)